ray-project/ray/doc/source/index.md

 Ray runs on any machine, cluster, cloud provider, and Kubernetes, and features a growing [ecosystem of community integrations](ray-overview/ray-libraries).

+## Why Ray?

+Today's ML workloads are increasingly compute intensive.
+As convenient as they are, single-node development environments such as your laptop cannot scale to it: there is a need for a unified way to scale from a laptop to a cluster.

+Ray is this unified way to scale Python and AI applications.

+With Ray, you can seamlessly scale from laptop to cluster.
+Ray's underlying generality also means it can handle any workload with the best performance possible-- so you can run one system instead of many.

 ## How to get involved?

 Ray is more than a framework for distributed applications but also an active community of developers, researchers, and folks that love machine learning.